Subway “Daredevil Delivery”

 Disney recently announced a new line of toys called Disney Appmates.
 These new toys and the iPad work in tandem to create a very new age play experience.
 Featuring the likenesses of characters from Cars 2, the Appmates are miniature figures with special sensors mounted on the bottom.
 The sensors work with the Cars 2 Appmates app to identify each figure when put against the iPad screen.

 The Apple and Disney Stores will start selling Lightning McQueen, Tow Mater, Finn McMissile, and Holley Shiftwell in October.
-Francesco Bernoulli and Shu Todoroki will be launched in November and will made available exclusively through the Apple Store.
+Francesco Bernoulli and Shu Todoroki will be launched in November and will be made available exclusively through the Apple Store.

 What is actually new here

 The interesting shift is not “toys plus an app.”
 It is the iPad becoming part of the physical play space.
 The figure is not only a character.
 It becomes an input.
 Place it on the screen, and the app recognizes it and reacts.
 That is a different play loop than tapping icons, or watching a video, or playing a standalone game.
+Here, play loop means the repeated sequence of placing a figure, getting a reaction, and continuing the experience through the object itself.
+That works because turning the toy into the input collapses the gap between physical play and digital response, which makes the interaction feel immediate and intuitive.

 Why the Cars 2 character lineup matters

 The character list makes the product strategy visible.
 Lightning McQueen, Tow Mater, Finn McMissile, and Holley Shiftwell anchor the launch.
 Francesco Bernoulli and Shu Todoroki extend the line later.
 The Apple Store exclusive adds a distribution edge for a toy that is, by definition, tied to an iPad experience.
+It is a simple way to turn character collecting into repeat purchases inside the same iPad-led system.

 A few fast answers before you act